 Trying to describe the programme of the Wiener Jeunesse Orchester, one might call it an inventive melange.
 An Austrian-Russian one, so to speak, spanning more than 200 years of music history.
 At its centre, in the truest sense, are two quintessential Viennese composers: one the one hand Franz Schubert and his famous “Unfinished”, the B-minor Symphony in two movements; on the other Kurt Schwertsik, now aged 85, a veritable Viennese institution, whose Second Violin concerto will be performed by the young violinist Daniel Auner.
 The works bookending these pieces could not offer greater contrast: in the beginning there is Prokofiev’s indestructible Symphonie classique, while the finale features the temperamental suite from his opera The Love for Three Oranges.
 While the Wiener Jeunesse Orchester stood out during previous festival editions with large-scale symphonic works, this time the Austrians show their lighter side – perhaps we might even hope for a Strauß waltz as an encore?

-The concert is recorded by Deutschlandfunk Kultur and broadcasted nationwide – via FM, DAB +, Kabel, online and app.
+The concert is recorded by Deutschlandfunk Kultur and broadcasted on August 08, 2021 at 20:03 nationwide – via FM, DAB +, Kabel, online and app.